OLUWASEUNFUNMIBEE/LITA-Class-Documentation/README.md

  ### Data source
  The primary source od data used here is Data sale.csv and this is an open source data that can be freeely downloaded from an open source online such as kaggle or FRED or any other repository site.
+ ### DATA STORAGE AND STRUCTURE
+ All data needs to be stored.It can be stored on Excel (premises) or Cloud (internet),cassandra.
+ ### DATA STRUCURE
+ There are three differents ways data can be structured
+  - Structured: Tabular Format
+  - Semi-structured data:not in tabular format,they appear in pairs
+  - Unstructured data it comes in media files,videos,audios.